 Catholic University of America, 1990, Bachelor of Arts, cum laude

 Catholic University of America Columbus School of Law, 1994, Juris Doctor, magna cum laude

-Ranked: Investment Funds: Registered Funds in Chambers USA (2014)
+Ranked, Investment Funds: Registered Funds, Nationwide, Chambers USA (2020)

 Member, American Bar Association, Business Law Section